Noel-benny/Cardiovascular-Risk-Prediction/README.md

 Irregular heart rhythms.
 The given dataset is from an ongoing cardiovascular study on residents of the town of Framingham, Massachusetts.
 The classification goal is to predict whether the patient has a 10-year risk of future coronary heart disease (CHD).
 The dataset provides the patients’ information.
 It includes over 4,000 records and 15 attributes.
 Variables Each attribute is a potential risk factor.
 There are both demographic, behavioral, and medical risk factors.

-First, I performed data cleaning for the raw data.
-Asking right question to dataset is always considered as great approach so I asked some very meaningful questions and plotted graphs and other visualization entities to get insights from data and I come with following conclusions:
+First, we performed data cleaning for the raw data.
+Asking right question to dataset is always considered as great approach so we asked some very meaningful questions and plotted graphs and other visualization entities to get insights from data and I come with following conclusions:

 Over 85% of patients has not having 10-year risk of future coronary heart disease (CHD) and 15% of patients has 10-year risk.
 Most of the patients having 10-year risk of CHD are males.
 Around 18% of males having risk and 12% of females has 10-year futur risk of CHD.